 If you haven’t already done so, submit the FAFSA and the Special Scholarships Application

 Every student is highly encouraged to file the FAFSA to be considered for the most financial aid (including scholarships, grants, loans and Federal Work-Study).
 Get important dates and simple steps for applying for aid.

-Accept our offer of admission by paying your acceptance fee
+Accept our offer of admission and pay your acceptance fee

 If you are admitted for autumn term, your nonrefundable $100 acceptance fee is due by May 1, a national deadline for acceptance deposits.
 If you are admitted for spring or summer term, please refer to your Acceptance Fee Statement email.

 To pay your acceptance fee, or decline the offer of admission